Force of Evil: Plot

 Joe is warned by Tucker’s wife Edna, who Joe is carrying on an affair with, that Tucker’s telephone has been tapped by prosecutors.
 Joe later finds that his own phone is also tapped.
 He rejects Edna’s advances, leaving his office with Doris and taking her back to his apartment, where the two kiss.
 The next day, Leo’s bank is raided by police again.
 At the courthouse, Tucker tells Joe that the situation between him and Ficco could lead to violence.
 Joe demands Leo be allowed to leave the numbers business, agreeing to take over the bank himself.
 He also finds a furious Doris, who accuses him of forcing Leo to stay in the business.

 When Joe returns to work late that night, he finds his partner Joe Wheelock in his office, revealing him as a police informant and the one who had Joe’s phone tapped.
 He retrieves a gun and money from his safe, planning to use it to skip town.
 Bauer is again approached by Wally to set up a meeting between Ficco and Joe; fearing for his life, he agrees.
 Leo and Bauer meet at a restaurant, where Leo is grabbed by Ficco’s men.
 In the commotion, Bauer is killed.

 Joe goes out drinking with Doris who rejects his invitation to flee with him, encouraging him to turn himself in and telling him that she loves him.
 After the two receive the news about Leo and Bauer, Joe rushes to Tucker’s house, where he is meeting with Ficco.
 Tucker agrees to cut Ficco in on the numbers racket to end the violence, on the condition that Ficco keeps the banks running and the employees from quitting by any means necessary.
 When Joe arrives, he demands to see Leo, and attacks Ficco when he finds out about the deal.
 Ficco reveals that he has had Leo killed, dumping his body by the lighthouse.
-While talking to them, Joe surreptitiously lifts the tapped telephone off of the receiver, allowing the prosecutor’s office to listen in on Ficco confessing to the killings of Bauer and Leo.
+While talking to them, Joe surreptitiously lifts the tapped telephone off the receiver, allowing the prosecutor’s office to listen in on Ficco confessing to the killings of Bauer and Leo.
 He then breaks the light in Tucker’s office, plunging the room into darkness.
-Tucker accidentally kills Ficco, and is then killed himself by Joe.
+Ficco accidentally kills Tucker, and is then killed himself by Joe.
 Joe goes with Doris to find Leo’s body, before leaving to turn himself over to the police.